-All students are required to take six semester hours each of Basic and Intermediate Practicum (see below).
+All students are required to take six semester hours each of Basic and Intermediate Practicum.
 The first three-semester practicum sequence is primarily devoted to training in psychological assessment.
 The second three-semester sequence is primarily devoted to psychotherapy.
-Both practica require individual and group supervision at the practicum site, as well as small group seminars offered by the school.
+Both practica require individual supervision and some may offer additional supervision at the practicum site, as well as small group seminars offered by the Program.

-Advanced practicum gives students the chance to focus more deeply on an area or population of particular interest, such as neuropsychology, children, or incarcerated persons.
-Advanced practicum students again receive site supervision but are often given more responsibility for cases and at times begin to serve as consultants and supervisors at their practicum sites.
-The accompanying small group seminars at the school also help develop skills in consultation and supervision as students near the end of their residency in the program.
+Advanced Practicum gives students the chance to focus more deeply on an area or population of particular interest, such as neuropsychology, children, or incarcerated persons.
+Advanced Practicum students again receive site supervision but are often given more responsibility for cases and at times begin to serve as consultants and supervisors at their practicum sites.
+The accompanying small group seminars also help develop skills in consultation and supervision as students near the end of their residency in the Program.
 Advanced practicum is four semester hours.

 Clinical Qualifying Examination (CQE)

-Every student is required to pass the Clinical Qualifying Examination (CQE).
-The aim of the CQE is to evaluate the student’s knowledge of interviewing, psychopathology, and assessment and the ethical and cultural issues involved in diagnosing and assessing.
-The CQE has written and oral components and is given in basic seminar at the end of the spring semester in year 2.
-The CQE focuses on a diagnostic and assessment case from the student’s practicum work.
-Passing of the CQE is required for progressing to the Intermediate Practicum.
+Every student is required to pass the Clinical Qualifying Examination (CQE) to progress to Intermediate Practicum.
+The aim of the CQE is to evaluate the student’s foundational competencies, competencies related to interviewing, psychopathology and assessment, and the ethical and cultural issues involved in diagnosing and assessing in an interprofessional health service setting.
+The CQE is given during the Beginning Practicum Seminar at the end of the spring semester in year two.

 Clinical Competency Examination (CCE)

 Every student is required to pass a Clinical Competency Examination (CCE).
-The CCE has written and oral components and is given in Beginning Practicum Seminar at the end of the spring semester in year three.
-The aim of the CCE, is to evaluate the student’s knowledge, skills, and attitudes related to theory, research, and practice in their chosen theory of intervention as practices in it an ethical and culturally sensitive manner.
-Passing of the CCE is required for progressing to advanced practicum.
+The CCE has written and oral components and is given in Intermediate Practicum Seminar at the end of the spring semester in year three.
+The aim of the CCE, is to evaluate the student’s foundational competencies and competencies related to theory, research, and practice in their chosen theory of intervention as practiced in an ethical and culturally sensitive manner.
+The CCE evaluation must be based in part on direct observation of the practicum student and his/her developing skills.
+Passing of the CCE is required for progressing to Advanced Practicum.

 All students are required to complete a dissertation.
 Under guidance of an experienced faculty member and with additional help from a second faculty member, the dissertation affords student’s the opportunity to spend two years to independently research an issue of professional interest they feel personally passionate about.
 As part of their dissertation, students conduct an exhaustive literature review, formulate hypotheses or questions to be answered, and create and execute a method to investigate, and finally combine empirically derived data with conceptual knowledge to reach conclusions about their hypotheses and answers to their questions.
 Communication of findings to the community of scholars is integral to this process and helps the student grow into a productive member of the profession and the field at large.